prernaadvani/whatsprernacooking/_posts/2021-03-01-indian-brown-lentil-stew.md

 ### Instructions:

-* Soak the lentils for 6-12 hours (overnight is easiest - just make sure you put them in plenty of water)
+* Soak the lentils for 6-12 hours (overnight is easiest - just make sure you put them in plenty of water).
+If you're using canned lentils, just drain and rinse -> skip to step 3.

 * Drain and rinse the lentils post-soak.
 Place in a pot with 3x as much water as lentils and set to medium-high heat.
 Once the water comes to a boil, reduce heat and simmer covered for 60-70 minutes until lentils are completely tender, adding more water if necessary.
 Drain and set aside.